 A web host is simply server space for your website.
 There are thousands of companies that can host your website and many of them are less than $10/month.

-The key to finding a good webhost is to make sure it is a reputable and reliable company.
-I also recommend that you find a hosting company that allows to to install WordPress with just 1 click.
+The key to finding a good web host is to make sure it is a reputable and reliable company.
+I also recommend that you find a hosting company that allows you to install a content management system like WordPress with just 1 click.

 - Thrive Themes – Professional looking, conversion focused, and tons of great options.